Controversial Munchkin cats may be trendy to some people who find them cute, but is it cruel to breed cats with genetic deformities intentionally?

 Breeders are quick to point out that these conditions can also occur in normal-sized cats, but vets have found a correlation between the genetic mutation and these health problems.

 Some worry that short legs limit Munchkin cats’ mobility, which is especially important for felines.
 Munchkin cats may not be able to jump high, but they are surprisingly nimble and agile on ground level.
 Their mobility, for the most part, isn’t terribly affected by having shorter legs.

 When it comes down to it, breeding a cat with short legs is done only to please humans, not for the benefit of cats.
-Sure they may look “cute” to some, but it certainly doesn’t make them healthier and provides them with no specific advantages.
+Sure they may look cute to some.
+However, it certainly doesn’t make them healthier and provides them with no specific advantages.
 And in a world where shelters are full of unwanted healthy cats, should we really be breeding deformed felines for profit?

-Andrew Prentis, of Hyde Park Veterinary Centre in Central London, had a word of advice for those wanting a Munchkin cat or breed them.
-Prentis told the Sun: “Why would you want to breed a cat that effectively doesn’t have any legs?
+Andrew Prentis, of Hyde Park Veterinary Centre in Central London, had a word of advice for those wanting a to buy a Munchkin cat or breed them.
+Prentis told The Sun: “Why would you want to breed a cat that effectively doesn’t have any legs?
 If you want to see a short-legged cat, go and watch a cartoon.
 Leave the cat alone.”

 What do you think?
 Are Munchkin cats cute?
 Is breeding these cats cruel or harmless?
 Let us know in the comments below!